amir-rismani/nextjs15-tutorial/04-blog/frontend/README.md

 - In Next.js 15, `no-store` is used by default if a `cache` option is not provided.
 This means **fetch requests will not be cached by default.**

 ### Authentication vs Authorization

 - **Authentication:** The process of verifying who a user is
 - **Authorization:** The process of verifying what they have access to

+#### Authentication

+**Access Token, Refresh Token, and `withCredentials`** **Access Tokens** provide short-term access to protected resources, while **Refresh Tokens** allow obtaining new Access Tokens when they expire.
+When working with **Axios**, the `withCredentials: true` option is required to store and send cookies for these tokens, especially in cross-origin requests.

+**How It Works:**

+1. The server sends **Access and Refresh Tokens** as _cookies_ with secure configurations (e.g., HttpOnly, Secure, SameSite).
+2. `withCredentials: true` ensures cookies are stored in the browser and included in subsequent requests.
+3. When the Access Token expires, a request with the Refresh Token is made to obtain a new Access Token automatically.

+This setup secures token management and simplifies authentication flows.

 ## Getting Started

 First, run the development server: